steve-kasica/romanticcircles.github.io/_docs/technical-documentation/acquia-guide/composer.md

 permalink: /docs/composer/
 ---

-# Composer — Updating & Maintaining the Site

 This page provides an high-level overview of using Composer to maintain the website by updating and installing Drupal modules.

 ## About Composer